avs-code/volantaWidget/README.md

 In administration panel->maintenance->Clear all caches

 ✅ Verification

-Go to your profile (/profile)
+- Go to your profile (/profile)
-You should see the ‘Volanta Export Flights’ widget Select dates and test the CSV download
+- You should see the ‘Volanta Export Flights’ widget
-🗑️ Uninstallation
+- Select dates and test the CSV download
-Delete the 2 copied files
+- 🗑️ Uninstallation
-Remove the lines added to the profile file
+- Delete the 2 copied files
-Clear cache
+- Remove the lines added to the profile file
-📋 CSV format generated
+- Clear cache
-The CSV includes these columns for Volanta:
+- 📋 CSV format generated
-Origin, Destination, DepartureTime, Duration
+- The CSV includes these columns for Volanta:
-Airline, Callsign, FlightNumber, AircraftType AircraftRegistration, Route, ArrivalTime, Distance, Fuel
+- Origin, Destination, DepartureTime, Duration, Airline, Callsign, FlightNumber, AircraftType, AircraftRegistration, Route, ArrivalTime, Distance, Fuel